ChapatteMateo/ADACADABRA/index.md

 $$represenativeness=\frac{number \: of \: customers}{population}$$

-We followed the same procedure as the original paper by discarding all MSOAs whose $represenativeness_{normalized}$ was below $0.1$.
-This procedure lead to removing a bit less than $10\%$ of the MOSAs.
+We followed the same procedure as the original Tesco paper by discarding all MSOAs whose $represenativeness_{normalized}$ was below $0.1$.
+This procedure leads to the removal of a little less than $10\%$ of the MOSAs.

 [si on arrive a faire un representation carte qui donne the nom du MSOA on hover, on la mettrait là en disant, voilà les MSOA restant, c'est joli wow]